Proposal Copilot for AEC Firms

 Most AI tools generate text from general training data.
-They don't know your staff.
-They don't know your projects.
-They can't tell you who on your team worked on FDOT bridge projects in the last five years — because that information lives in your firm's records, not on the internet.
+They don't know your staff, your projects, or the language your firm has approved.
+They can't tell you who worked on FDOT bridge projects in the last five years, and they can't pull a tested safety narrative out of your library — because that information lives in your firm's records, not on the internet.

 What you can ask